awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 Instances can remain in a wait state for a finite period of time\.
 The default is one hour \(3600 seconds\)\.

 You can adjust how long the timeout period lasts in the following ways:
 + Set the heartbeat timeout for the lifecycle hook when you create the lifecycle hook\.
-With the [put\-lifecycle\-hook](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html) command, use the `--heartbeat-timeout` parameter\.
-With the `PutLifecycleHook` operation, use the `HeartbeatTimeout` parameter\.
+With the [put\-lifecycle\-hook](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html) command, use the `--heartbeat-timeout` option\.
-+ Continue to the next state if you finish before the timeout period ends, using the [complete\-lifecycle\-action](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) command or the `CompleteLifecycleAction` operation\.
++ Continue to the next state if you finish before the timeout period ends, using the [complete\-lifecycle\-action](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) command\.
-+ Postpone the end of the timeout period by recording a heartbeat, using the [record\-lifecycle\-action\-heartbeat](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command or the `RecordLifecycleActionHeartbeat` operation\.
++ Postpone the end of the timeout period by recording a heartbeat, using the [record\-lifecycle\-action\-heartbeat](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command\.
 This extends the timeout period by the timeout value specified when you created the lifecycle hook\.
 For example, if the timeout value is one hour, and you call this command after 30 minutes, the instance remains in a wait state for an additional hour, or a total of 90 minutes\.

 The maximum amount of time that you can keep an instance in a wait state is 48 hours or 100 times the heartbeat timeout, whichever is smaller\.